onevcat/UniWebView-Docs/docs/guide/debugging.md

 ### macOS

 On macOS you need to call the [`SetWebContentsDebuggingEnabled`](/api/#setwebcontentsdebuggingenabled) method first.
-Then you are able to right click on the web view in macOS editor to bring up the context menu.
+Then you can right-click on the web view in macOS editor to bring up the context menu.
 Select the "Inspect Element" in that menu.

 ![](/images/editor-inspector.png)